Ends of strata of the moduli space of quadratic differentials

 \emph{Case 2:} We assume that there are two symbols $\beta,\beta'$ different from $\alpha,\alpha'$, and such that $\beta$ appears only in the top line of $\pi$, and $\beta'$ appears only in the bottom line.
 The same proof as before works if we add $N$ to $\zeta_{t,\beta}$ and $\zeta_{t,\beta'}$.

 Now we come back to the general case.
-For Abelian differentials, the Case~1 is always true except if $d=2$, but this corresponds to the stratum $\HH(0)$, which has only one topological end.
+For Abelian differentials, the Case~1 is always true except if $d=2$, but this corresponds to the stratum $\HH(\emptyset)$.
 For quadratic differentials, recall that $\alpha$ and $\alpha'$ are regular.
 There are several possibilities: \begin{itemize} \item Each of the symbols $\alpha$ and $\alpha'$ appears in both lines of $\pi$, then Case~2 is satisfied. \item The symbol $\alpha$ appears only in one line (for instance the top one) and the symbol $\alpha'$ appears in both.
 Then, there is $\beta\neq \alpha$ that appears only in the top line because $\alpha$ is regular.
 Since there exists necessarily $\beta'$ that appears only in the second line, Case~2 applies. \item The symbol $\alpha$ appears only in the top line and the symbol $\alpha'$ appears only in the bottom line.
 Then, Case~2 applies since $\alpha$ and $\alpha'$ are regular. \item Both symbols $\alpha,\alpha'$ appear only in one line (for instance the top one).
 We can assume that none of the previous assumption is valid.
 In particular there are no other symbols in the first line.
-If there is only one symbol in the second line, then the generalized permutation is defined with only three symbols and therefore one can check that the stratum is $\QQ(-1,-1,-1,-1)$ which has only one topological end (see for instance \cite{B2}).
+If there is only one symbol in the second line, then the generalized permutation is defined with only three symbols and therefore one can check that the stratum is $\QQ(-1,-1,-1,-1)$, contradicting the hypothesis.
 When there are at least two symbols $\beta,\beta'$ in the bottom line, then as in the proof of Lemma~\ref{intersection:D}, there is a suspension data $\zeta''$ such that $|\zeta''_{\beta}|<\varepsilon$.
 And we can find paths in $D_{\pi,\varepsilon}$ that join $(\pi,\zeta)$ to $(\pi,\zeta'')$ and $(\pi,\zeta')$ to $(\pi,\zeta'')$. \end{itemize}

 \end{proof}